-Posts requiring Gaelic are advertised on the Council's website and social media platforms.
+Desired outcome Recruitment Bilingual or Gaelic-only job adverts for all posts where Gaelic is an essential skill.
+Current practice Posts requiring Gaelic are advertised on the Council's website and social media platforms.
 When notices and advertisements are published bilingually, the two languages are equal in style and presentation.

-When preparing and publishing advertisements for staff recruitment, the Council adheres to the following external advertising arrangements.
+When preparing and publishing advertisements for staff recruitment, the Council adheres to the following external advertising arrangements:

-Advertisements for posts for which fluency in Gaelic is an essential qualification appear in:

-- Gaelic only in Gaelic language publications; and - Gaelic only in English language publications supplemented with an explanatory note in English.
+Advertisements for posts for which fluency in Gaelic is an essential qualification appear in: Gaelic only in Gaelic language publications; and Gaelic only in English language publications supplemented with an explanatory note in English.

+Actions required Continue current practice.

+Target date Yearly throughout The Highland Council GLP 2024-29

+Responsibility The Gaelic Team

+Workforce Planning

+Human Resources

-The Gaelic Team, Workforce Planning, Human Resources, Corporate Communications Team
+Corporate Communications Team